f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 You have now completed your first WAF policy deployment on F5 XC.
 This policy can be re-used for other applications in the ACME environment and the exclusions you configured are only applied to this specific Azure application.
-New applications that utilize the WAF policy configured will not have these exclusions allowing you to quickly scale and manage exlusions on a per application basis while the policy can stay the same.
+New applications that utilize the WAF policy configured will not have these exclusions allowing you to quickly scale and manage exclusions on a per application basis while the policy can stay the same.

 **End of Lab 1:**  This concludes Lab 1, feel free to review and test the configuration.